markand/irccd/MIGRATING.md

 - The object information in `onWhois` event now has `hostname` property instead of `host`.

+### Module Chrono

+- The module `ElapsedTimer` has been renamed to `Chrono`,
+- The method `Chrono.restart` has been renamed to `Chrono.resume` to reduce ambiguity,
+- The method `Chrono.reset` has been removed, just use `Chrono.start` instead when you want to start accumulate time again.

+### Module Directory

+- The property `Directory.count` has been removed.

 ### Module Server

 - The methods `Server.cmode` and `Server.cnotice` have been removed, use